Construction and Demolition Diversion Informational Guide

 Many jurisdictions found that adopting and implementing a C&D diversion ordinance is an effective method for diverting this material from disposal facilities.
 Both CalRecycle’s model C&D diversion ordinance and existing C&D ordinances that have been adopted by local jurisdictions are useful tools for those interested to establish a C&D guideline.
 Because each jurisdiction is different, CalRecycle’s model was developed to provide maximum flexibility to prospective users.
 The model is a composite of the most frequently used components in ordinances currently implemented across the state.

-Jurisdictions that choose to adopt CalRecycle’s model ordinance are encouraged to adjust the model to meet local needs and conditions, while being mindful of existing C&D ordinances in their surrounding area.
-Coordinating with surrounding jurisdictions when adopting a C&D diversion ordinance may help avoid conflicting requirements between ordinances and achieve a more “level playing field” for contractors who work in these areas.
+Jurisdictions that choose to adopt CalRecycle’s model ordinance are encouraged to adjust the model to meet local needs and conditions while being mindful of existing C&D ordinances in their surrounding area.
+Coordinating with surrounding jurisdictions when adopting a C&D diversion ordinance may help avoid conflicting requirements between ordinances and help contractors who work in these areas.

 Jurisdictions that plan to adopt a C&D diversion ordinance should also review the California Green Building Standards Code (CALGreen).

-CALGreen mandates locally permitted new residential and non-residential building construction, demolition and certain additions and alteration projects to recycle and/or salvage for reuse a minimum 65 percent of the nonhazardous C&D debris generated during the project (CALGreen sections 4.408, 5.408, 301.1.1 and 301.3).
+CALGreen mandates locally permitted new residential and non-residential building construction, demolition, and certain additions and alteration projects to recycle and/or salvage for reuse a minimum 65% of the nonhazardous C&D debris generated during the project (CALGreen sections 4.408, 5.408, 301.1.1 and 301.3).

-Local jurisdictions with an existing C&D diversion ordinance can choose to amend their ordinance or simply inform their stakeholders about CALGreen, (e.g., provide a brochure when contractors apply for building permit).
-Each city and county in the state is encouraged to report how CALGreen is implemented in its jurisdiction through the AB 939 Electronic Annual Report that’s submitted to CalRecycle.
-The following pages will help you develop a C&D diversion ordinance.
-For ways to encourage the diversion of C&D waste from landfills other than to adopt a C&D diversion ordinance, visit the C&D diversion methods page.
+Local jurisdictions with an existing C&D diversion ordinance can amend their ordinance or inform interested parties about CALGreen (e.g., provide a brochure when contractors apply for building permits).
+Each city and county in the state is encouraged to report how CALGreen is implemented in its jurisdiction through the AB 939 Electronic Annual Report.

 Topics Covered in the Guide: